 European Union and Schengen Area countries

 All non-green and non-red countries are orange.
 This is the majority of the world.
-This includes the United Kingdom.
+This includes the United States and the United Kingdom.

 Democratic Republic of the Congo